Last week, Lattice held a roundtable discussion on Building Culture Across Remote Teams with four remote culture experts:

 1. Build remote culture into your overall culture.

 Companies often start thinking about remote culture when they have an employee move away.
-“I think it's very common for companies to kind of slide into remote work,” said Katie Womersley, Director of Engineering at Buffer.
+“I think it's very common for companies to kind of slide into remote work,” said Katie Womersley, Director of Engineering at Buffer, a fully remote company.
 “Perhaps you have a lead developer on the team needs to move.
 Do we want to lose this key person?”
 This is a pretty natural shift for companies as they scale -- the problem is when these employees shift to remote work without the company’s culture shifting to remote work as well.
 However, with a bit of planning, “You can have [remote workers] as a full part of your company, not an afterthought or a contractor,” said Katie.

 2. Focus on work output, not the appearance of working.